GregFdz/Lazy-Webdev-/README.md

 # Lazy-Webdev- Introduction
-A snippet for lazy web developpers
+A snippet for lazy web developpers, a powerful hotkey to save much time

 **The problem**